xKiraiChan/ML2BIE/README.md

 4. Fetch, download, and extract bleeding [BepInEx](https://github.com/BepInEx/BepInEx)
 5. Download and extract [BepInEx.MelonLoader.Loader](https://github.com/BepInEx/BepInEx.MelonLoader.Loader)
 6. Download and extract configuration from a file in this repository

+Note: It seems that hardlinked files don't get updated by Steam, you may need to manually update `GameAssembly.dll`